routingblog/arbitration/content/docs/arbitration_legal.md

 ### Analysis

 1. Joshi, H. (2023).
 You Have Got to Be Keating Me: Why the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act Is a Good Start.
-2023. (unread)
+2023.
 1. Jacobs, B. L. (n.d.).
 Often Wrong, Never in Doubt: How Anti-Arbitration Expectancy Bias May Limit Access to Justice.
 ACCESS TO JUSTICE, 62.
 1. Dunham, K. F. (2009).
 Southland Corp. v.
 Keating Revisited: Twenty-Five Years in Which Direction.
 Charleston Law Review, 4, 331. https://heinonline.org/HOL/Page?handle=hein.journals/charlwrev4&id=335&div=&collection= (unread)
 1. Schwartz, D. (2004).
 Correcting Federalism Mistakes in Statutory Interpretation: The Supreme Court and the Federal Arbitration Act.
 Law and Contemporary Problems, 67(1), 5–54. https://scholarship.law.duke.edu/lcp/vol67/iss1/2